botpress/readme/docs/Get Started/build.md

 <Image align="center" src="https://files.readme.io/5baea4d917c920035f27f27caee4e6473f1165c8a2936158fe24bc1aa8d4d616-Screen_Shot_2025-03-19_at_11.13.29.png" />

-Since the bot transitioned to the Autonomous Node, it used an LLM (Large Language Model) to answer our question.
+Great!
+Since the bot transitioned to the Autonomous Node, it was able to use an LLM (Large Language Model) to answer our question.
+You can keep chatting with the bot, and the Autonomous Node will generate AI responses based on the context of the conversation.

+## Preview and share your bot

+You can also generate a preview of your bot.
+Unlike the Emulator, the preview displays your bot as it would appear to an actual user.
+The preview also has a shareable link, so you can send your bot to other team members for testing.

+To preview your bot:

+1. Select **Share** in the upper-right corner.
+2. Select **Preview Bot**, or copy

 # Step 3: Deploy your bot